Liu Xia remains missing following the death of her husband, Nobel laureate Liu Xiaobo. Her family have voiced concerns over her health.

 On Tuesday, the Information Centre of Human Rights and Democracy cited one of Liu Xia’s family members as saying that she and her brother had yet to return home, and were under round-the-clock surveillance by police.

-The relative of also said that Liu developed heart disease three years ago and goes for monthly check-ups at the hospital.
+The family member also said that Liu developed heart disease three years ago and goes for monthly check-ups at the hospital.
 They expressed concern over whether the authorities had made the appropriate arrangements since her husband’s death.

 Liu Hui’s phone remained disconnected and updates about Liu Xia were being passed through a middleman, the family member said.